Spectrumistic/StarDetection/README.md

 ## Troubleshooting
 * If you are having issues related to kafka logs you can delete them without breaking anything by running `rm -rf /tmp/kafka-logs`
 * If you are having issues related to the server in which kafka is listening then try changing the `listeners` in the `server.properties` config file to `localhost`

+## License
+Distributed under the MIT License.
+See [LICENSE](https://opensource.org/licenses/MIT) for more information